Home / Resource Center / Snap Fit Joints: A comprehensive guide

 It is a fact of snap fit design that it can require undercuts that mean an otherwise easily tooled part requires complex slides.
 Consider piece-formed undercuts that retain the simplicity of line-of-draw features as much as possible

-Image showing a small design alteration for forming undercuts with a slide or piercing post, highlighting the potential cost difference.
+Image showing a small design modification where snap feature undercuts are created using a slide or a piecing post, highlighting the significant cost implications of each molding approach.

 This image shows a small design alteration, where the undercut for snap features can be formed with a slide or from a piecing post.
 The cost difference can be very high